12nomad/portfolio-webpack-boilerplate-deprecated/README.md

 - Also remove @import in main.scss

 ### Favicon
-.Favicon not included, so add it in the production build
+- Favicon not included, so add it in the production build